Cinema Production Basics [ONLINE]

 Learn how to make a short narrative film from script to screen in this virtual adaptation of FilmNorth’s popular introductory cinema production course with Pam Colby.
 Students will write a short 3- to 4-page script and film their projects with tools at hand (DSLR, video camera, or smartphone).
 We’ll cover best practices for storyboarding, shooting on location, set etiquette, lighting and audio, and editing principles.
-Particular emphasis will be placed on storytelling, shot composition, matching eyelines, pacing, and sound design and music.
-We’ll also look at free editing software options for Mac and PC.
+Particular emphasis will be placed on storytelling, shot composition, matching eyelines, pacing, plus sound design and music.
+We’ll also discuss free editing software options for Mac and PC.
 Tutorials on iMovie and DaVinci Resolve will be provided.
-We’ll plan to hold a group online screening the final session to celebrate our work.
 The course is designed for beginners but open to all levels.

 NOTE: Participation in this online course requires that you use the free Zoom cloud-based video conferencing service.
 For optimal performance it is recommended that you install Zoom on your computer rather than running it from a web browser.
 We’ll e-mail you a course reminder and Zoom link a few days prior to the first session.
 Click here for a Zoom tutorial.